 Perhaps the cornerstone of any IT disaster recovery plan is data backup to prevent data loss.
 However, it's important to note that not all backup solutions are created equal.

-To prevent data loss and limit risk to operations, Ntiva uses enterprise-class, image-based cloud backup procedures that mirror (back up) your entire system — not just individual files.
+To prevent data loss and limit the risk to operations, Ntiva follows enterprise-class, image-based cloud backup procedures that mirror (back up) your entire system — not just individual files.
 That’s why it should be one of the highest placed items on your disaster recovery plan checklist.

 What is the 3-2-1 rule?